djoos/EscapeWSSEAuthenticationBundle/README.md

 app/config/security.yml

-nonce_dir: location where nonces will be saved (use null to skip nonce-validation)
-lifetime: lifetime of nonce
-realm: identifies the set of resources to which the authentication information will apply (WWW-Authenticate)
-profile: WSSE profile (WWW-Authenticate)

 ```
 firewalls:
     wsse_secured:
         pattern:   ^/api/.*
         wsse:
-            nonce_dir: null
+            nonce_dir: null #location where nonces will be saved; use null to skip nonce-validation
-            lifetime: 300
+            lifetime: 300 #lifetime of nonce
-            realm: "Secured API"
+            realm: "Secured API" #identifies the set of resources to which the authentication information will apply (WWW-Authenticate)
-            profile: "UsernameToken"
+            profile: "UsernameToken" #WSSE profile (WWW-Authenticate)
 ```

 ## Advanced configuration